 fight the jungle find a table.
 It gets a bit hectic in there during the busy lunch hours- you have been warned!
 The other workers then bring out your food in trays, and search for your number.
 All of the staff were really friendly and efficient though, so props to them!

 On our first visit, I ordered the typical Vietnamese cold cut sandwich, or banh mi.
-At $5, the price was a bit higher than what I normally pay for a banh mi, but understandable since this place is in the downtown core.
+At $5, the price was a bit higher (for 2015 prices) than what I normally pay for a banh mi, but understandable since this place is in the downtown core.
 The bread was soft and fresh, and the banh mi came stacked with plenty of fresh ingredients as you can see!

 All the veggies tasted really fresh and crunchy.
 They even went the extra step to crack fresh pepper!
 I was also really happy at the fact that they put Vietnamese pate, some restaurants I go to don’t include this.